 California.
 The fisher is classified as a furbearing mammal that is protected from commercial harvest and is listed as a Species of Special Concern by the state of California.
-Commercial trapping for fishers has been prohibited since 1946.

 Montana.
-The fisher is classified as a furbearer in Montana, where there has been an annual trapping season since 1983.
+The fisher is classified as a furbearer in Montana, where there has been a limited annual trapping season since 1983.